tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 Season 1 they played some pretty good Dota and got 2nd place in Western Europe, I guess?
 That's great and all, but no one cares about season 1.
 It's season 2 where things got spicy.
 It was there that Alliance was *embroiled* in an intense *cheating scandal* that set Twitter *ablaze*.
 Damn this headline writing shit is fun, I should be a journalist.

 Basically, ESL inadvertently modified their WEU DPC S2 ruleset to allow coaches to participate *during* games, which is unheard of in Dota.
 Evidently, only Alliance, and their newly minted coach ppd, read the email informing all teams of the updated ruleset.
 It was only revealed halfway through the season that they were utilizing this weird rule when Alliance themselves uploaded a YouTube match recap where ppd could be clearly heard communicating information to the players in the middle of a game.
+Literally caught themselves in 4k.

 Officially?
 Not cheating.
 Unofficially?
 Alliance became pariahs in the eyes of other European teams and many viewers who felt their 1st place finish that season was illegitimate.

-Amusingly, the team seems to have taken the criticism to heart and, in the biggest flex possible, are the only team at TI10 *without a coach.*
+Amusingly, the team seems to have taken the criticism to heart and, in the biggest flex possible, are the only team at TI10 **without** a coach.

 **What would success look like?** Beating a non-European team for the first time this year would be a good start.